dashincubator/dash-incubator-app/_posts/2020-11-18-announcing-incubator-app-soft-launch.md

 ---
 layout: post
 author: Andy Freer
-title: Announcing Soft Launch of the Dash Incubator App
+title: Announcing the soft launch of the Dash Incubator App
 excerpt: Dash Incubator lets anyone earn Dash by completing Bounties created in the App.
 ---
 Hi all!